kavinksm/kavinksm/README.md

-- 👋 Hi, I’m @kavin
+- 👋 Hi, I’m kavin
 - 👀 I’m interested in CI/CD and Cloud (AWS, Azure and GCP)
-- 🌱 I’m currently learning MlOps
+- 🌱 I’m currently learning MLOps
-- 💞️ I’m looking to collaborate on developing tools related to MlOps
+- 💞️ I’m looking to collaborate on developing tools related to MLOps
 - 📫 How to reach me - https://www.linkedin.com/in/kavinks

 <!---